 (2) In the Liberal Revolution, women participated in huge numbers, forming political associations, arranging political meetings and demonstrations.
 They even founded newspapers to put their opinions forward.

-(3) They were still denied of their suffrage rights and admitted as observers only in the Frankfurt Parliament.
+(3) They were still denied their suffrage rights and admitted as observers only in the Frankfurt Parliament.

-Q.22.
+Q.18.
 How were the leaders and freedom fighters able to develop a sense of collective belonging and nationalism in Indians during the freedom struggle?
 (3 marks)

-Ans: The sense of collective belonging and feeling of nationalism was created amongst the Indians leaders and freedom fighters through the following means:
+Ans.
+The sense of collective belonging and feeling of nationalism was created amongst the Indians leaders and freedom fighters through the following means:

 (1) The image of Bharat Mata: The image of Bharat Mata was first created by Bankim Chandra Chattopadhyay in 1870 when he wrote ‘Vande Matram’ as a hymn to our motherland.
 Devotion to this mother figure came to be seen as evidence of one's nationalism.

-(2) Revival of Indian folklore and folk tales: Indian folk songs and folk tales sung by bards played an important role in builing the idea of nationalism.
+(2) Revival of Indian folklore and folk tales: Indian folk songs and folk tales sung by bards played an important role in building the idea of nationalism.
 These tales and songs gave a true picture of traditional culture.
 In Bengal, Rabindranath Tagore collected ballads, nursery rhymes and myths and led the movement for folk revival.
-In Madras, Natesa Sastri’s collection of folk tales and songs, led the movement for folk revival.
+In Madras, Natesa Sastri’s collection of folk tales and songs led the movement for folk revival.

 (4) The spinning wheel: In 1921, Mahatma Gandhi designed the tricolour (red, green and white) Swaraj Flag.
 It had a spinning wheel in the centre-representing the Gandhian idea of self-help.

 (5) Reinterpretation of history: Another means of creating a feeling of nationalism was through the reinterpretation of history.
-Nationalist writers urged readers to take pride in India’s great achievements in the past and strive to change the miserable conditions of life under the British rule.
+Nationalist writers urged readers to take pride in India’s great achievements in the past and strive to change the miserable conditions of life under British rule.
 They wrote about the glorious developments in ancient times when art, science, mathematics, architecture, religion, culture, law, crafts and trade flourished.

 Why did Mahatma Gandhi decide to withdraw the Non-cooperation movement in 1922?

-Ans: Mahatma Gandhi decided to withdraw the Non-cooperation movement in 1922 because of the following reasons:
+Ans.
+Mahatma Gandhi decided to withdraw the Non-cooperation movement in 1922 because of the following reasons:

 (1) Gandhi felt the movement was turning violent in many places and satyagrahis needed to be trained properly before they would be ready to take part in the mass struggle.

-(2) Leaders within Congress were tired of mass struggle by now and wanted to enter in council elections to argue for reforms and to oppose British policies within the councils.
+(2) Leaders within Congress were tired of mass struggle by now and wanted to enter council elections to argue for reforms and to oppose British policies within the councils.

 (3) At Chauri Chaura in Gorakhpur, UP, a peaceful demonstration in a bazaar turned into a violent clash with the police in which 22 policemen were burnt alive by agitated people.
-Hearing the incident, Gandhi ji called-off the movement.
+Hearing the incident, Gandhiji called-off the movement.

 Source B: Soil as a Resource

 The soil is a living system.
 It takes millions of years to form soil up to a few cm in depth.
-Relief, parent rock or bed rock, climate, vegetation and other forms of life and time are important factors in the formation of soil.
-Various forces of nature such as change in temperature, actions of running water, wind and glaciers, activities of decomposers, etc. contribute to the formation of soil.
+Relief, parent rock or bedrock, climate, vegetation and other forms of life and time are important factors in the formation of soil.
+Various forces of nature such as a change in temperature, actions of running water, wind and glaciers, activities of decomposers, etc. contribute to the formation of soil.
 Chemical and organic changes which take place in the soil are equally important.
 Soil also consists of organic (humus) and inorganic materials